Skip to main content

 Academic

 A sophisticated analysis of this question requires moving beyond a simple comparison of interventions and into the realm of systems biology.
-We must consider the concept of “residual risk” ∞ the that persists even after conventional risk factors like cholesterol and blood pressure are optimally managed through lifestyle and standard medications.
+We must consider the concept of “residual risk” ∞ the cardiovascular risk that persists even after conventional risk factors like cholesterol and blood pressure are optimally managed through lifestyle and standard medications.

 The gradual loss of sex hormones introduces a unique form of residual risk, one rooted in the genetic and non-genetic regulatory functions that are lost when these signaling molecules recede.
 Lifestyle interventions are a powerful countermeasure, yet their ability to fully resolve this specific risk profile is a subject of intense clinical investigation.